bedwardssmith/Credit_Risk_Analysis/README.md

 </ul>
 <img src="https://github.com/bedwardssmith/Credit_Risk_Analysis/blob/main/Images/Undersmapling_Summary.png">
 <h4>SMOTEEN</h4>
 <p>SMOTEEN is a combination of oversampling using SMOTE and undersampling using Edited Nearest Neighbors (ENN).
 First the minority class is oversampled with SMOTE.
-The resulting data is then cleaned with the edited nearest neighbor where if two nearest neighbors of a data point belong to two different classes that data point is dropped.</p>
+The resulting data is then cleaned with the edited nearest neighbor where if two nearest neighbors of a data point belong to two different classes that data point is dropped.
+The results using this model are provided below:</p>
 <ul>
 <li>Balanced Accuracy Score = 68.08%</li>
 <li>High Risk Precision = .01</li>